 Inbreeding

-Inbreeding is exactly what it sounds like – breeding horses WITHIN a bloodline.
+Inbreeding is precisely what it sounds like – breeding horses WITHIN a bloodline.

 In Photo Finish™ LIVE, any horse can breed with any other horse, but the closer you are to each other in blood relationship, the much higher chance of disastrous breeding results.
 Starting “above” the hypothetical foal, FOUR (4) generations are all checked to see if any share a common bloodline.
 If ANY match, then there’s a chance of penalties.
 The farther away the match, i.e., a shared great-great-grandparent, the less likely and lower the severity of a penalty.
 But sharing parents with grandparents or breeding with siblings is, of course, a much riskier affair!